 I’ve always liked that lazy droning sound of light aircraft; maybe it comes from my childhood, brought up a stone’s throw from Manchester Airport which my friends and I would visit every weekend, cycling to the back of the airport down lanes and alleyways looking for obscure fields where we could get close to the aircraft.
 We spent many a lazy afternoon on the airport terraces, jotting down aircraft registrations and ticking them off in our flight books.

 When I was younger I knew someone who had an ambition to be a pilot and was taking lessons at Blackpool Airport.
-He used to alleviate his tuition costs by charging a small fee to take friends or colleagues on his training flights.
+He used to alleviate his tuition costs by taking friends or colleagues on his training flights if they would drive him down to Blackpool.

 On the day that I joined James (the names have been changed to protect the innocent) as an eager passenger, I drove down to Blackpool Airport pretty excited.
 James advised that on the day he would be doing some instrument tests which involved flying the aircraft on instruments alone.